JurgenCruz/HomeServerSetup/Create shared networks stack.md

 [![en](https://img.shields.io/badge/lang-en-blue.svg)](Create%20shared%20networks%20stack.md)
 [![es](https://img.shields.io/badge/lang-es-blue.svg)](Create%20shared%20networks%20stack.es.md)

 We will create an auxiliary macvlan network to be able to communicate with Home Assistant which will be in a Docker macvlan.
 The guide will assume a local network with CIDR range 192.168.1.0/24, with the router at the second to last address (192.168.1.254) and the server at the third to last address (192.168.1.253).
 If you need to use another range, just replace it with the correct range in the rest of the guide.
-Then, we will configure the shared networks Docker stack and bring the stack up through Portainer.
+Then, we will configure the shared networks Docker stack and bring the stack up through Dockhand.
 The stack consists of the following networks:

 - lanvlan: This is a virtual network that will allow containers to be assigned an IP directly in our LAN without sharing ports with the server.